SUNDAY MORNINGS: * Worship time is 9 AM * Church School 9:30 AM

-Fellowship with coffee/cold beverage and some treats follow our worship time at around 10 am.
-We welcome you just as you are.
+Fellowship with coffee or juice and some treats follow our worship time in the Gathering Grounds Room We welcome you just as you are.
 Please join us any Sunday.
-Apple pies are available to purchase!

 God doesn't call the qualified, God qualifies the called.